 Each year fifteen or more Mosaics in Science internships will be offered in national parks across the United States.
 The application period will run from December 1 to January 30 for internships for the following summer.
 After the internship, a career workshop for program participants will be held in Washington DC.

 Internships for the Summer of 2014

-View this year's Mosaics in Science internships [PDF 89KB]
+View this year's Mosaics in Science internships [PDF 77KB]

 - The Mosaics in Science program accepts applications from all qualified candidates who are nominated by the Mosaics in Science partner organizations and meet the Mosaics in Science program eligibility requirements.
+All program participants must be U.S. citizens or permanent residents of the United States.
 Members of groups that have been historically underrepresented in STEM fields are strongly encouraged to apply.
 These groups include, but are not limited to African-American, American Indian / Alaska Native, Hispanic, Native Hawaiian / Other Pacific Islander, and persons with disabilities.